-When Swiss Cottage invited us to come and spend a few days at their bohemian beach property were thrilled to get to extend our time on Pulau Tioman and see another part of the island.
+When Swiss Cottage invited me to come and spend a few days at their bohemian beach property I was thrilled to get to extend our time on Pulau Tioman and see another part of the island.
 Swiss Cottage is located on the northwestern shore of the island and offered a completely different experience than in the south, mostly because we were spoiled by stunning sunsets.
 It is definitely worth properly exploring Tioman Island and staying in a few different locations as the island is quite large, 39km long and 12km wide.

 The rustic accommodation is surrounded by gardens, palm trees, and upcycled design elements.
 From tree trunk stools to tires transformed into art the decor at Swiss Cottage created a laidback beach vibe and the perfect setting to just kick back and relax.
 Swiss Cottage is located in Kampung Tektek and has been operating for over 30 years!
 Back then Swiss Cottage was a few little huts on the beach, today it is operated by the children of the founders.
 They live by the mission to make everyone leave the island with a smile.
 What a beautiful philosophy!
 The ambiance has grown with time but the commitment to nature and creating a welcoming environment has never changed.

 We stayed in a lovely terrace room and enjoyed having our own balcony, especially on stormy nights.
 We brought our meals over here from the darling restaurant to be able to have intimate meals.
 Our room was very cozy and was equipped with A/C and other modern amenities without losing its old-timey rustic charm.
 While we were not located on the shore we still had a great view of the beach and the ocean in the near distance.
 This beach haven is wildly affordable at around $40 USD per night for two persons including breakfast.
 Swiss Cottage on Tioman Island is a budget travelers dream.
 The quirky and comfortable rooms are very affordable and all are within footsteps from the ocean.